hossain-khan/medium-api-android-sample/README.md

     apiClient.createDefaultAdapter(); // initializes the client with URL, HTTP Client, Gson and so on.
 ```

-Once you have the api client instance, you can create retrofit service classes and call the api.
+Once you have the api client instance, you can create retrofit service class and invoke the api.
 See [Retrofit](http://square.github.io/retrofit/) for more info.

-Here is an example of calling `/me` api endpoint using asynchronous call _(Source: [MainActivity.java](https://github.com/amardeshbd/medium-api-android-sample/blob/master/app/src/main/java/info/hossainkhan/mediumsample/MainActivity.java))_
+Here is an example of invoking `/me` api endpoint using asynchronous call _(Source: [MainActivity.java](https://github.com/amardeshbd/medium-api-android-sample/blob/master/app/src/main/java/info/hossainkhan/mediumsample/MainActivity.java))_

 ```java
     UsersApi usersApi = apiClient.createService(UsersApi.class);